bbc/quic-rtp-tunnelling-draft/draft-hurst-quic-rtp-tunnelling.md

 a=mid:2
 a=sendonly
 ~~~~~~~~~~
-{: #sdp-example title="SDP object describing a receiving QRT session"}
+{: #sdp-example title="SDP object describing a QRT session"}

-As the value of a QRT session flow identifier for an RTCP flow is mandated in {{rtcp-mapping}} of
+Since the value of a QRT Flow Identifier for an associated RTCP flow is specified in
-this specification, then SDP advertisements containing the "a=qrtflow:" attribute MUST NOT contain
+{{rtcp-mapping}}, SDP advertisements containing the "a=qrtflow:" attribute MUST NOT contain an
-an instance of the "a=rtcp:" attribute as defined in {{!RFC3605}}.
+instance of the "a=rtcp:" attribute as defined in {{!RFC3605}}.

 ## Using the Session Description Protocol to Advertise QRT Sessions using RTP Retransmission {#sdp-rtx}

-In the below example {{sdp-rtx-example}}, a hypothetical QRT session is advertised exposing a
+The example in {{sdp-rtx-example}} below shows a hypothetical QRT session advertisement for a
-bidirectional RTP session carrying MPEG2 Transport Streams on QRT session flow identifier 0, with an
+bidirectional RTP session carrying an MPEG-2 Transport Stream in each direction on QRT Flow
-associated retransmission QRT session flow on identifier 2.
+Identifier 0, and a corresponding pair of retransmission flows on QRT Flow Identifier 2.

 ~~~~~~~~~~
 v=0